 - What equipment and software will you use?

 Luckily, there are a lot of amazing resources out there that can help, like this Free Podcast Course.
 Remember, you can always pivot or change course down the road.
-The most important thing in the early stages is to keep on moving.
-Keep trying different things and testing to see what works, and what resonates most with your avatar.
+The most important thing in the early stages is that you keep working, experimenting with new methods or strategies, and listening to your audience.
+Try to find what resonates most with your listener persona.

-Once you’re launched, it’s all about getting the word out and growing your audience.
-For the first couple of years, you should really only be focused on these two things:
+Once you’ve launched, it’s all about getting the word out and growing your audience.
+For the first couple of years, you should really only be focused on launching your podcast and growing your listenership.

-From the start, our full focus was providing value.
-Taking the advice of Albert Einstein — “Try not to become a man of success, but rather try to become a man of value” — I put my head down and I focused 100% on becoming the best daily interview podcast that existed.
+“Beginning with your very first brainstorming session, your full focus should be on providing value to your audience.
+Take the advice of Albert Einstein: “try not to become a man of success, but rather try to become a man of value.”
+I put my head down and focused on becoming the best daily interview podcast to exist.

-Now, this was pretty simple since I was the ONLY daily interview podcast; however, I was determined to become better and better at providing more value through my interviews.
-This meant I had to become a better interviewer, become better at finding the best guests, become better at sharing my podcast, and become better at being a podcaster.
+Granted, this wasn’t too hard as I was the ONLY daily interview podcast; however, I was determined to improve and provide more value over time.
+This meant I had to become a better podcaster, which included becoming a better interviewer, guest coordinator, and marketer.

 - Affiliate partnerships